 The project sponsor must have the legal authority to develop the project, provide the proposed services and/or contract the proposed financing.

 A project must also observe or be capable of observing the environmental and other laws and regulations of the place where it is to be located or executed, including obtaining the necessary operating permits, licenses, and other regulatory requirements related to land acquisition and rights-of-way.

 NADBank Funding: US$11.2M USD

 The project must meet or be capable of meeting the technical, environmental and financial criteria for certification and financing approval by the Board of Directors.

 More detailed information about these requirements is provided in the Project Certification Criteria and Loan Policies and Procedures.

-The main steps that NADB follows to approve a loan are summarized below.
+The main steps that NADBank follows to approve a loan are summarized below.